bcgov/hcap/docs/deployment.md

 - Create a tag named `prod` pointing to your current commit
 - Push it to the remote repository
 - Trigger the GitHub Actions workflow for deployment to production

+**Production Infrastructure Updates**: Production deployments also include automatic testing and deployment of OpenShift configuration changes, following the same validation process as dev and test environments.

 ## Dev/Test Certificate Creation